TEXTILE TRAVEL TALES FROM DC AND BEYOND

 Perhaps this is not the best time to be in Santa Cruz but we are compensated somewhat by the fact that this is the time when the tajibos are in glorious bloom.

-After Convergence in Albuquerque which I wrote about two weeks ago, I headed to Maryland to stay with weaving buddy and Weavolution co founder Claudia Segal and her friends Janet and David Dykstra.
-I was installed in luxury in their lovely home in Poolesville, after my humble digs in the Albuquerque hostel, surrounded by luscious Montgomery County farmland.
+After Convergence in Albuquerque which I wrote about two weeks ago, I headed to Maryland to stay with weaving buddy and Weavolution co founder Claudia and her friends Janet and David.
+I was installed in luxury in their lovely home, after my humble digs in the Albuquerque hostel, surrounded by luscious Montgomery County farmland.

 After the cool haven of Claudia’s air-conditioned home…did I mention that we were having days of ninety five degrees and up?…it was a bit of a shock to be out in the open the next day experiencing a bit of small town fun.
-Claudia and business partner Janet run LOTSAKNOTS and apart from selling their handmade knitted, crocheted and woven goods online, often take stands at craft fairs.
-I was lucky to arrive at a time when Poolesville was having a farmers’ market and got to demonstrate backstrap weaving and show some of my pieces at their stand.
+Claudia and sell their handmade knitted, crocheted and woven goods online and often take stands at craft fairs.
+I was lucky to arrive at a time when the town was having a farmers’ market and got to sit on the grass and weave while they attended their stand.

 I got my loom out in the morning and set up on Claudia’s deck to make sure all was in order but soon had to duck indoors as the temperature started to rise.
 At the farmers’ market, a couple of tent stakes driven into the ground served to hold the end of my loom although I did have to wriggle about a bit in order to relax and take up tension on the warp.